XaviOli/Joke-App-Using-API/README.md

 We connect with another API.

 ## STEP 6

-Maquetar la web de chistes y tiempo meteorológico conforme a la siguiente pantalla:
+Layout the jokes and weather website according to the following screen:

 ![maqueta-2](./images/maqueta.png)